Santa Monica Multifamily Broker

 1837 18th St, Santa Monica, CA 90404

 The seller, represented by John Katnik of BRC Advisors, was a long-term owner seeking to simplify her portfolio and complete a 1031 exchange into newer construction.
-The transaction structure and timeline were carefully managed to accommodate both parties’ objectives.
+The transaction highlights the importance of precise underwriting, market knowledge, and execution in one of Los Angeles’ most competitive multifamily submarkets.

 1130 22nd St, Santa Monica, CA 90403

-The Glaser Group represented the seller in the sale of 1130 22nd Street, a 4-unit multifamily property in Northeast Santa Monica located on an R2-zoned lot within the Franklin School District.
-The property consisted of a fully remodeled front house, an attached studio, and a rear duplex, offering a unique blend of flexibility and long-term value.
+The Glaser Group represented the seller in the sale of 1130 22nd Street, a 4-unit multifamily property located in Northeast Santa Monica within the Franklin School District.
+The property included a fully remodeled front house, an attached studio, and a rear duplex, creating a flexible layout with both investment and owner-user appeal.

 1246 Chelsea Ave, Santa Monica, CA 90404